stylemistake/runner/README.md

 **Note for macOS users:**

-Runner should work with bash version 3.2 and macOS version of coreutils, but that way you will miss a lot of the fancy stuff that comes with the Runner.
+Runner works with bash version 3.2 and macOS version of coreutils, but you should expect slightly reduced functionality and performance.

-For improved experience, use [Homebrew] to install the missing dependencies:
+For improved experience, use [Homebrew](http://brew.sh/) to upgrade those
+packages:

 ```bash
 brew install bash coreutils